 “For thus says Adonai Tseva’ot (the Adonai of hosts) , ‘Once more in a little while, I am going to shake the heavens and the earth, the sea also and the dry land.
 I will shake all the nations; and they will come with the wealth of all nations, and I will fill this house with glory,’ says Adonai Tseva’ot.
 ‘The silver is Mine and the gold is Mine,’ declares Adonai Tseva’ot.
 ‘The latter glory of this house will be greater than the former,’ says Adonai Tseva’ot, ‘and in this place I will give shalom,’ declares the Adonai Tseva’ot.”

 “I will overthrow the thrones of kingdoms and destroy the power of the kingdoms of the nations; and I will overthrow the chariots and their riders, and the horses and their riders will go down, everyone by the sword of another.”

 Therefore, all that the Holy One has purposed and planned through His provision for His people will finally be fulfilled and celebrated in the Millennial Feast of Sukkot.
-The future feast will openly demonstrate the unity that the Holy One desires: When Jew and Gentile together will bow to Messiah as our Melekh HaMelakhim (King of kings) and Adonei Ha-Adonim (Lord of lords):
+The future feast will openly demonstrate the unity that the Holy One desires: When Jew and Gentile together will bow to the Messiah of HaShem as our Melekh HaMelakhim (מלך המלכים-King of kings) and Adonei Ha-Adonim (אדון האדונים-Lord of lords):

 Then shall the LORD of all of the feasts dwell with us forever.

-“Behold, the tabernacle of Adonai is among men, and they [Israel and the Commonwealth of Israel] shall be His people, and Adonai Himself shall dwell among them.”
+“Behold, the tabernacle of the LORD is among men, and they shall be His people, and the LORD Himself shall dwell among them.”